Kim2091/helpful-scripts/Image Tiling/README.md

 **Features:**
 * Split images into tiles of any size
 * Optional Grayscale output
-* Skip saving tiles based on their size
+* Option to skip saving tiles based on their size
-* Skip saving tiles that are mostly black or white
+* Option to skip saving tiles that are mostly black or white

 **Planned:**
 * Progress bar